0-DevMatthew-0/RandomCommandsPlugin/README.md

 This is a plugin I made as an example for my leet developer application.
 I actually made my application part of the plugin.
 The installation of this is the same as onebone's Economy plugin.
 I hope you like it.
+If you notice any mistakes in file placement tell me as I copied these off of my IDE and it is hard to keep track.